leandromoreira/cdn-up-and-running/README.md

 add_header X-Header AnyValue;
 ```

-The **block directive** follows the same pattern, but instead of a semicolon, it ends surrounded by braces.
+The **block directive** follows the same pattern, but instead of a semicolon, it ends surrounded by curly braces.
 A block directive can also have directives within it.
 This block is also known as context.

 ```nginx
 # Syntax: <name> <parameters> <block>